chef/chef-web-docs/chef_master/source/ctl_chef_apply.rst

 chef-apply is an executable program that runs a single recipe from the command line:

-* Is part of ChefDK
+* Is part of Chef Workstation
 * A great way to explore resources
 * Is **NOT** how Chef is run in production